OxWearables/stepcount/README.md

 ```

 #### Output files
-By default, output files will be stored in a folder `outputs/{filename}/` created in the current working directory.
+By default, output files will be stored in a folder named after the input file, `outputs/{filename}/`, created in the current working directory.
 You can change the output path with the `-o` flag:

 ```console
 $ stepcount sample.cwa -o /path/to/some/folder/